Somorpher/ByteCrypt/README.md

 ByteCrypt bCrypt;

 /**
-* Template type specification, this will work with GOST and Serpent but not with
+* For GOST and Serpent algorithms...
-* cryptographic operation modes like GCM(gallois-counter-mode), CTR, etc...
 **/
 ByteCrypt<32, 16> byteCryptGost;